 • For the command-line version: math

-• For the graphical version (assuming you have an installed X server on your local system -and- you connected via ssh -Y): mathematica
+• For the graphical version (as explained), you must have an X server installd and running on your local system -and- have connected via ssh -Y: mathematica

 • Remember, as noted above, your analyses will be much faster if you work within the /scratch directory!
 If you need assistance with developing a workflow, request assistance via help@lafayette.edu.